calref/cboe/README.md

   libraries are needed
 - ZLib - This is included with the system on the Mac.

+For Linux builds, the following additional dependencies are required:
+- [TGUI](https://tgui.eu/) - version 0.9 or later required
+- zenity command-line tools

 If you are using Visual Studio, we recommend installing [vcpkg](https://github.com/Microsoft/vcpkg) to manage these dependencies.
 Use the following commands to install the required dependencies:
 For 32-bit builds: